Asiatic Lily: How To Care For Asiatic Lilies

 During hot and dry weather, the lilies may need supplemental watering to ensure the root zone stays well moistened.
 (A drip hose is a great option.)
 The soil should remain moist and not soggy.

-How To Fertilize Asiatic Lilies
+How To Fertilize Asian Lilies

 This type of fertilizer supplies phosphorus and other nutrients needed for large and healthy blooms.